 A key element to the success of the plan will be the contribution from the local community and stakeholders, who came together to contribute to the development and implementation of the plan.
 The plan is driven by a Town Team which is supported by members with various roles and experiences.
 The Town Team continues to act as a steering group, providing ongoing feedback on emerging ideas and projects, as well as developing a clear action plan implementation.
-Overall, the plan represents a dynamic document that will be updated as projects progress with a further review after 5 years.

 Elected Representatives Peggy Nolan Gerry Warnock Martin Monaghan Seamus Butler John Browne Uruemu Adejinmi Gerry Hagan

 Tidy Towns Michael Keenan

 Longford Community Resources Ltd Adrian Greene

 Education Orla Egan - Principal of St. Joseph's Primary School

 Business/sport Brendan Doyle

 Chamber of Commerce Fiona Fenelon

 Longford Vintners Federation Eddie Valentine

-New Communities/Minority Sadia Butt
+New Communities/Minority PPN - To be confirmed

 An Garda Siochana Darran Conlon (Community Policing)

-Comhairle na nOg/Youth To be confirmed
+Comhairle na nOg/Youth PPN - To be confirmed

 Arts Sector Rosie O'Hara

 Historical Society Hugh Farrell

-Longford County Council John Brannigan (Director of Service) Lorraine O'Connor (Town Regeneration Officer)
+Longford County Council John Brannigan (Director of Service) Lorraine O'Connor (Town Regeneration Officer) Tourism Officer Heritage Officer Vacant Homes Officer